Last updated: January 2026 · 9 min read

 What happens if I build without a permit in San Francisco?

-Unpermitted construction can result in substantial fines, mandatory removal of improvements, and potential legal action by the Department of Building Inspection.
+Unpermitted ADU construction in San Francisco can result in significant penalties, including mandatory demolition, substantial fines up to $500 per day, and potential legal action from the Department of Building Inspection.

 Ready to start your ADU / Accessory Dwelling Unit project in San Francisco?